What Teeth Are Suitable for Veneers?

 Other Key Factors That Influence Suitability

 Choosing veneers isn’t just about your teeth.
 Dentists also consider your habits, expectations, and overall oral health before moving forward.
+Key factors that matter include:- Oral hygiene

 - Regular brushing, flossing, and checkups show you’re ready for the responsibility veneers require.